FluegelsApps/iot-utilities/docs/aruba/aruba_iot_concepts_and_configuration.md

 #### **BLE connect**

-BLE connect provides functions to connect and interact with BLE devices remotely via the IoT interface using the [BLE GATT profile](https://www.bluetooth.com/bluetooth-resources/intro-to-bluetooth-gap-gatt/).
+BLE connect provides functions to connect and interact with BLE devices remotely via the Aruba IoT interface using the [BLE GATT profile](https://www.bluetooth.com/bluetooth-resources/intro-to-bluetooth-gap-gatt/).

 This allows IoT server applications to connect to BLE devices via the AP's [IoT radio](#aruba-iot-radio).
 This service is generic to all BLE devices and is not limited to as specific device class.

 >***Note:***
 >An access point can connect to one BLE device at a time using BLE connect.
 Before connecting to another BLE device an existing connections has to be disconnected.

 For details about the available BLE connection functions refer to the [Aruba IoT Server Interface Guide](#aruba-iot-server-interface-guide).

+BLE connect is enabled for the selected [BLE device class](#ble-device-class-filter) in the [iot transport profile](#iot-transport-profile) configuration.

 >***Note:***
->BLE data forwarding is only available when using the IoT server connection type [Telemetry-Websocket](#telemetry-websocket).
+>BLE connect is only available when using the IoT server connection type [Telemetry-Websocket](#telemetry-websocket).

-BLE connect is enabled for the selected [BLE device class](#ble-device-class-filter) in the [iot transport profile](#iot-transport-profile) configuration.

 #### **Serial-data**